landrs-toolkit/DroneDataBuddy/Pilot_UserStories.md

  - Coverage of a feature of interest
  - Repeated sampling
  - Dynamic response
+- Results in the creation of a URI associated with each campaign

 1. Capture campaign planning information
     * Spatial footprint of campaign